-Signs of Work Addiction
+Treating Work Addiction

-- Working when extremely tired or ill
+- If you feel the need to work even when extremely tired or ill

-- Anxiety when you aren’t at work
+- If you experience anxiety when you aren’t at work